-Finding a great book title comes from doing a lot of research.
+Finding a great book title comes from doing your research

-Your sales will depend on your great book title, so don’t rush.
+Your sales will depend on your great book title, so don’t rush into this very important decision.

-Before deciding on your great book title, always take a little time to do some research on the words you have in mind.
+Before deciding on your book title, always take the time to do your research on the words you have in mind and check if they are candidates for a keyword rich and searchable book title.

-Check Amazon Kindle and Smashwords of course, but if you are lucky enough to have an Amazon Associates account, it is even better because you can dig much deeper into how many occurrences there are of your chosen words in both your title and keywords.
+You can check the search feature on Amazon Kindle, iBooks and Smashwords of course, but if you are lucky enough to have an Amazon Associates account, it is even better because you can dig much deeper into how many occurrences there are of your chosen words in both your title and keywords.

 If you choose words that have been used too frequently in other book titles, it will make your new book difficult to find, which is not what a great book title should do.